Italy's Eni vows to become carbon neutral by 2050 in latest green push

 Graphic: Eni vs European Oil & Gas Sector -

-Additional reporting by Stefano Bernabei; Editing by Edmund Blair and David Evans
+Additional reporting by Stefano Bernabei; Editing by Edmund Blair, David Evans and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.